benkeen/generatedata/docs/userdoc/about/purpose.md

 # Purpose

 Generating test data can be a pain.
 For developers, some things can be easily scripted: random numbers, random strings, pulling values from arbitrary lists.
-But not everyone's a developer, and even if you ARE some things are far harder and require data sources.
+But not everyone's a developer and even if you *are* some things are hard to create and require data sources.
 What seems like a quick task rapidly descends into a time-consuming nuisance.

 This script was created to simplify the whole thing.
-It was designed as an _engine_ for random data generation that's actually separate from the generated data and format itself: in other words, **it was designed to be extended**.
+It's an _engine_ for random data generation that's separate from the generated data and format itself: in other words, **it was designed to be extended**.
 Developers can write whatever plugins they want to generate different types of data or formats for that data.
 If that's something you're interested in, great!
 Visit our [Developer Doc](../../developerdoc/intro) section.

 We have well over 30 very flexible Data Types (types of data you can generate like names, phone numbers and so on),